United Food and Commercial Workers: Heaven Hill

 In September 2021, about 420 members of UFCW Local 23D went on strike at the Heaven Hill bourbon distillery in Bardstown, Kentucky.

 Political activities

-In the United States, the UFCW's political action committee spent $11,145,605 in the 2014 election cycle, 99 percent of which went to Democratic candidates and 1 percent of which went to Republican candidates.
+In the United States, the UFCW's political action committee spent $13,440,000 in the 2022 election cycle, 100 percent of which went to Democratic candidates.

-Leadership
+International leadership

-The presidents of the United Food and Commercial Workers are:
+The International Presidents of the United Food and Commercial Workers are: